 So you’re planning a camping trip in the Upper Peninsula of Michigan!

-First, some quick things to know about the Muskallonge Lake State Park campground.
-(Including an important note on getting there and roads NOT to take!)
+First, some quick things to know about the FJ McLain State Park campground.

 Then, a bit on how to make camping reservations.

-Things to know about camping in Muskallonge Lake State Park
+Things to know about camping at FJ McLain State Park

-2. You can sit and take in the views of Muskallonge Lake right from the campground.
+2. You can get views of Lake Superior from the campground area

-3. It’s possible to get a campsite with lake views
+3. It’s possible to get a campsite right on Lake Superior for some Great Lakes lakefront camping!

-6. The campground is for tent camping and RV camping
+4. There is tent camping and RV camping at McLain State Park

 …and other types of camping!

-20. There are spots along Lake Superior around here where you can see erosion along the shoreline
+6. There are spots near the campground where you can see erosion along the shoreline

 All across the the Great Lakes, there are areas of shoreline where you can see quite dramatically the effect of erosion.